 Board of directors: Our board of directors reviews our executive compensation program and determines the compensation of our NEOs.
-Following this offering, we will have a Compensation Committee which will be tasked with, among other things, determining, in consultation with the Chairman and Chief Executive Officer, the compensation of our NEOs.
+Following this offering, we will have a compensation committee which will be tasked with, among other things, determining, in consultation with the board of directors and our Chairman and CEO, the compensation of our NEOs, other than our CEO.

 Benchmarking and independent compensation consultant: Our board of directors did not identify a specific peer group of companies or engage a compensation consultant with respect to the compensation of our NEOs for 2018.
-In connection with this offering we are considering engaging a compensation consultant to advise us with respect to the compensation of our NEOs.
-Following this offering, we may continue to engage this compensation consultant or a different compensation consultant to assist in developing a compensation framework that is appropriate and competitive for a public company, which may lead to the establishment of executive compensation objectives and programs that are different from those currently in place.
+In connection with this offering we have engaged a compensation consultant to advise us with respect to the compensation of our NEOs.
+Following this offering, we may continue to engage this or a different compensation consultant to assist in developing a compensation framework that is appropriate and competitive for a public company, which may lead to the establishment of executive compensation objectives and programs that are different from those currently in place.